 Arrayed Waveguide Gratings

 An arrayed waveguide grating is a (typically fiber-coupled) device which can separate or combine signals with different wavelengths.
-It is usually built as a planar lightwave circuit, where the light coming from an input fiber first enters a multimode waveguide section, then propagates through several single-mode waveguides to a second multimode section, and finally into the output fibers.
+It is usually built as part of a planar lightwave circuit (or photonic integrated circuit), where the light coming from an input fiber first enters a multimode waveguide section, then propagates through several single-mode waveguides to a second multimode section, and finally into the output ports.
 Wavelength filtering is based on an interference effect and the different optical path lengths in the single-mode waveguides: any frequency component of the input propagates through all single-mode waveguides, and the output in any channel results from the superposition (interference) of all these contributions.
 The wavelength-dependent phase shifts lead to a wavelength-dependent overall throughput for any combination of an input port and an output port.

 Particularly for AWGs with large numbers of channels, a high precision of the fabrication is required for achieving a low channel cross-talk.

 AWGs can be realized with different material systems, e.g. based on fused silica (SiO2), indium phosphide (InP), or silicon (Si).